Tai Chi for Seniors: Improve Your Physical and Mental Health With This Gentle Form of Exercise

 2. How much does tai chi cost?

 The cost of classes can vary widely.
 In general, however, this activity is cheaper than many others.
-One study found that tai chi costs about $3.50 per class, on average.19 And keep this in mind: Another study found that, for seniors living at home, this practice is the most cost-effective fall-prevention strategy available.20
+According to an article in Evidence-Based Complementary and Alternative Medicine, one study found that tai chi costs about $3.50 per class, on average.
+And keep this in mind: A research article in the NSW Public Health Bulletin found that, for seniors living at home, this practice is the most cost-effective fall-prevention strategy available.

 If you're looking for free tai chi classes for seniors near you, ask your healthcare provider.
 Many hospitals and rehabilitation facilities offer classes for no charge.